 Deputy Chief Health Officer (Environment)

-Dr Danny Csutoros is the Acting Deputy Chief Health Officer (Environment).
-The Deputy Chief Health Officer (Environment) provides expert clinical and scientific advice and leadership on environmental public health issues.
+Dr Danny Csutoros is the Deputy Health Officer (Environment).
+The Deputy Chief Health Officer (Environment) provides expert clinical and scientific advice and leadership on issues relating to environmental public health.
 This role supports the Chief Health Officer and staff within the Health Protection Branch.

 Responsibilities